IMayBeABitShy/pyzim/README.md

 ## Features

-`pyzim` is not yet fully implemented.
-While the core reader functionality is implemented and you *should* be able to read all modern ZIM files, some features (like search) are still missing.
+`pyzim` is nearly fully implemented.
+It supports nearly all reader featurs and you *should* be able to read all modern ZIM files, but some features (like search) are still missing.
+A writer also exists and is even capable of editing existing ZIM files.

 **Basic features:**

-Most read operations on ZIM files are implemented.
+Most read and write operations on ZIM files are implemented.

-- Read ZIM files
+- Read and write ZIM files
 - all compression types are supported (at least at the time this document is being written)
 - Access header informations and metadata
 - access clusters and entries directly
 - iterate over entries and clusters
+- edit existig ZIM files (add new entries, remove entries, edit them and clusters)
+- a space allocation algorithm tries to recycle unused space in a ZIM file when it is being edited.
 - work with ZIM files at a specified offset (untested)

 **Missing features:**